ikawrakow/ik_llama.cpp/github-data/pull_requests/117 - Some minor quant strategies tweaks.md

 ---

-#### 💬 Conversation
+## 💬 Conversation

-👤 **ikawrakow** commented the **2024-11-22** at **15:30:05**:<br>
+👤 **ikawrakow** commented on **2024-11-22** at **15:30:05**

 Can you provide some data to support these changes?

 ---

-👤 **Nexesenex** commented the **2024-11-22** at **16:53:59**:<br>
+👤 **Nexesenex** commented on **2024-11-22** at **16:53:59**

 Not really, IK, i'd have to remake all tests I did during the previous months.
-I never knew how to log properly LlamaCPP data, so I accumulated knowledge and edits along the way and just restitute you the simplest part of it.
+I never knew how to log properly (aka. in an automated fashion) LlamaCPP data, so I accumulated knowledge and edits along the way and just restitute you the simplest part of it.
 I submit that to you in a "trust me bro" fashion because I suppose that you know what I know and then some, and just have more interesting things to do with your skillset than to mess hamster-style with quant strategies like I did since early 2024.

 Broadly, there's a few principles that I discovered through your work :